yktoo/yktoo.com/content/blog/posts/0452/index.en.md

 The huge advantage of Cloudinary compared to Google Photos is their easy-to-use {{< abbr "API" "Application Programming Interface" >}} available for a number of languages: Java, Python, PHP, JavaScript etc.

 Long story short, I've rolled up my sleeves and embarked on writing a migration script with Python.
-The program, which I named {{< a "https://github.com/yktoo/yktoo.com/blob/master/_dev_/reimage" "reimage" >}}, consists of the following four components:
+The program, which I named [reimage](https://github.com/yktoo/yktoo.com/blob/master/_dev_/reimage), consists of the following four components:

 * `Scanner` — scans all content files to retrieve image URLs;
 * `Downloader` — downloads all images to the local machine;